AIcodeAcademy/AgentBlueprints/abc/architect.instructions.md

 There are 3 main steps, with specific instructions for each:

-1. Read the `architect.template.md` in your knowledge base
+1. Read the template **Architecture Blueprint** at `architect.template.md`

    - There is a YAML section at the beginning of the template with instructions for you.
-   - It is not part of the blueprint document, only the markdown content is the blueprint.
    - Take into account the placeholder with {{ information to fill }}.

-2. Make one question at a time that helps you fill the the template.
+2. Fill the template with the information from the user and your knowledge.

+   - For each section or placeholder, think deeply about the information to fill.
+   - Evaluate 2-3 options and choose the simplest one.
+   - When in doubt, ask the user for clarification.
    - Consider the previous answers (if any).
    - Make the question as closed as possible.
    - Offer hints and a predefined option.
-   - Repeat until the architecture document information is complete.
+   - Repeat until the system architecture document information is complete.

-3. Generate the `architect.blueprint.md` document rendering the information in the template.
+3. Write the result in the **Architecture Blueprint** document at `docs/architect.blueprint.md`

    - Use the same structure as `architect.template.md`.
    - Do not include initial YAML template instructions.
+   - Do not include HTML comments nor `{syntax}` characters.
    - Review any missing information.
-   - Ask user if it is ok.